jdtech3/instrument-automation/README.md

 [`autometrology`](./autometrology) also lives here: a WIP Python wrapper library for our instruments.
 Currently maintained by [Joe Dai](https://github.com/jdtech3).

+Currently includes drivers for:
+  * Keithley 2380-120-60 Electronic DC Load
+  * Korad KA3005P DC Power Supply

+***Note:*** _drivers do not aim to be feature complete wrappers, but rather only common commands are implemented!_

 ## Contributing
 To keep code neat, please run the following commands before pushing changes (run `pip3 install -U -r requirements.dev.txt` to install tools):
 ```